NationalSecurityAgency/timely/source/includes/_server.md

 ## Accumulo Configuration

 You can generate split points for the metrics table after sending data to Timely for a short amount of time.
 The `bin/get-metric-split-points.sh` script will print out a set of split points based on the metric names in the meta table.
-Yuo can use this output in the Accumulo `addsplits` command.
+You can use this output in the Accumulo `addsplits` command.

 You can lower the `table.scan.max.memory` property on your metrics table.
 This will send data back from the Tablet Servers to the Timely server at a faster rate.